- Education |

 - Science Communication

-Beat Bad Bugs: Winning entry for AHRC-funded anti-microbial resistance project
+Beat Bad Bugs: Winning competition entry for AHRC-funded anti-microbial resistance project

 9 July 2018

-Beat Bad Bugs is one of two, winning competition entries developed by Design Science in partnership with Spoonful of Sugar and Erect Architecture, to improve knowledge and understanding of antimicrobial resistance within a community pharmacy space.
+Beat Bad Bugs is a winning competition entry developed by Design Science to improve knowledge and understanding of antimicrobial resistance within a community pharmacy space.

 to use design to persuade customers who are collecting antibiotic medication from Woodley Pharmacy to adhere correctly to their prescription, and to engage other customers into understanding why this matters.